-Illustrative Concept Plan: shall be the design concepts and drawings developed during the Camp Bowie Corridor Code initiative and hereby attached as Appendix B to this Code.
+Illustrative Concept Plan: shall be the design concepts and drawings developed during the Camp Bowie Corridor Code initiative.

 Improvements: Improvements include anything that increases the dollar value or the usefulness of the property as defined by the Appraisal District.
 Such improvements include extension of utility service lines, filling or draining low areas, building raised areas, creating roads, parking lots and other access as well as erecting buildings, outbuildings and other fixed, permanent structures.